lschampion/bigdata-docker-debian-compose/README.md

 scan 'tbl_user'
 ```

-ThriftServer is deloyed on worker2. python (etc APIs) may connect this service.
+ThriftServer is deloyed on worker2. python (etc other APIs) may connect it for service.

 ### Postgres